nikhilh45/GoldPricePrediction/README.md

 4. Show a plot of actual vs predicted prices
 5. Display feature importance
 6. Provide a prediction for tomorrow's gold price

-## Note

-This is a basic implementation for educational purposes.
-Real-world trading decisions should not be based solely on this model's predictions.